 - approve the order of the day, which will be brought to the attention of the Directors/Commanding Generals;

-- prepare the Common Declaration to be signed during the Senior Council of Directors/Commanding Generals.
+- prepare the Common Declaration to be signed by the Senior Council of Directors/Commanding Generals during the Summit.

 Annual Presidency of the Association

-- Four Commissions have been formed with the purpose of implementing the Senior Council’s decisions through concrete achievements, initiating collaboration between active sectors, enhancing common patrimony through experience, coordinating exchanges, encouraging study and detailed planning of initiatives to be carried out, presenting requests to the European Union and other entities in order to develop combined activities.
+1. Four Commissions have been formed with the purpose of implementing the Senior Council’s decisions through concrete achievements, initiating collaboration between active sectors, enhancing common patrimony through experience, coordinating exchanges, encouraging study and detailed planning of initiatives to be carried out, presenting requests to international organizations and other entities in order to develop combined activities.

-- Each Commission is hosted, on a rotational basis, by a Member or an Associate Member based on an appropriate calendar.
+3. Each Commission is hosted, on a rotational basis, by a Member based on an appropriate calendar.
 It meets once a year and operates in line with directives received from the Chairman, together with the Secretariat of the Presidency and in accordance with instructions provided by the Senior Council.

-- FIEP Members, including Associate Members, are invited to focus their works on practical topics related to police issues directly useful for all Institutions.
+6. FIEP Members are invited to focus their works on practical topics related to law enforcement issues directly useful for all Institutions.

-- The works of the Commissions are conducted according to the Working protocol in annex 2.
+7. The works of the Commissions are conducted according to the Working protocol in Annex 2.

 Attributions of the Human Resources Commission

-- Intensification of contacts and exchanges among specialists in required operational fields (e.g. forensics and judicial police, environmental police, community policing, stability policing, crowd and riot control, cybercrime and web monitoring, special Intervention, coastal surveillance, mountain rescue, canines and any other pertaining field of interest etc …);
+a.
+Intensification of contacts and exchanges among specialists in required operational fields (e.g. forensics and judicial police, environmental police, community policing, stability policing, crowd and riot control, cybercrime and web monitoring, special intervention, coastal surveillance, mountain rescue, canines and any other pertaining field of interest etc. …);

-- Twinning of Training Institutes, inter-exchange of representatives and instructors of Schools, common continuous training and linguistic courses ;
+b.
+Twinning of training institutes, inter-exchange of representatives and instructors of schools, common continuous training and linguistic courses ;

 Attributions of the Service Organization Commission